Remodel Cost Estimator

-Following the stock market crash in 2008 and the subsequent collapse of real estate, the US property market looked bleak.
+Following the stock market crash in 2008 and the subsequent collapse of real estate, the US real estate market looked bleak.
 In some parts of the US, property prices fell by up to 40% almost overnight, leaving homeowners in difficult financial situations.
 However, fast forward almost a decade and the real estate market has continued to climb, and has now reached a strong point in its recovery with US home prices continuing to rise.

 This growth is also good news for the country’s economy as real estate construction is increasingly contributing to the country’s GDP – in 2016, it outperformed the pre-crash boom of 2006, as real estate construction accounted for 6% of US GDP.

 While positive with regards to the economy, this growth has led to speculation about the US real estate bubble, with some fearing that it is unsustainable.
-However, lenders are increasingly demanding larger down payments, minimising the risk.
+However, lenders are increasingly demanding larger down payments, minimizing the risk.
 But this speculation appears to have done little to put off investors.

 For many years, the US has continually been ranked amongst the best places to invest in real estate worldwide and in 2017, the US property market is only getting stronger.
 With prices rising and demand increasing – as soaring NYC neighborhood’s prices prove – both with American and international buyers are continuing to invest.
 But exactly what are the reasons behind this?